KinithHettiarachchi/monovera/README.md

   - 🧩 Embedded **`.feature` files** from SVN
   - 🧠 Raw **JSON** for power users

+- 🧾 Generate Hierarchical Reports
+Export a comprehensive, structured report starting from any selected issue, capturing the full hierarchy beneath it.
+The report maintains the parent–child structure so readers can seamlessly follow the flow of requirements in a single, continuous document.
+This approach provides a clear and fast overview of the entire scope — much more effective than navigating separate pages for each issue, which can be fragmented and tiring to read.
+Ideal for reviews, stakeholder presentations, or documentation.

 - 🎨 **Custom Icons**
   Use personalized icons for issue types and statuses.